NomiChirps/tplp2/README.md

 ls -lh bazel-bin/tplp/firmware.uf2
 ```

+## Shopping list

+- 2 more TB6612 drivers (1 for the other steppie, 1 for DC motors)

 ## TODO / Notes

 - [ ] figure out who's allowed to call xTaskCreate. centralize it.